ceos-seo/data_cube_ui/docs/ui_install.md

 * [**Bootstrap3**](http://getbootstrap.com/):
 Simple, standard, and easy front end styling

-Using these common technologies provides a good starting platform for users who want to develop Data Cube applications.
+Using these common technologies provides a good starting platform for users who want to develop ODC applications.
 Using Celery allows for simple distributed task processing while still being performant.
 Our UI is designed for high level use of the Data Cube and allows users to:

 * Access various datasets that we have ingested
 * Run custom analysis cases over user-defined areas and time ranges